Miriam Margolyes: Early life and education

-Miriam Margolyes was born on 18 May 1941 in Oxford, England, into a Jewish family.
-She is the only child of Joseph Margolyes (1899–1995), a Scottish physician and general practitioner from the Strathbungo area of Glasgow, and property-developer Ruth (1905–1974), daughter of a second-hand furniture dealer and auctioneer at Kirkdale, Liverpool, who later relocated to London.
+Miriam Margolyes was born on 18 May 1941 in Oxford, England, into an Ashkenazi Jewish family of Russian-Jewish and Belarusian-Jewish origins.
+She is the only child of Joseph Margolyes (1899–1995), a Scottish-born physician and general practitioner from the Strathbungo area of Glasgow, and property developer Ruth (1905–1974), daughter of a second-hand furniture dealer and auctioneer at Kirkdale, Liverpool, who later relocated to London.
 The maternal family surname changed from Sandeman to Walters before Margolyes' birth.
 Her maternal great-grandfather, Symeon Sandmann, was born in the Polish town of Margonin, then part of the Kingdom of Prussia, which Margolyes visited in 2013.
-Her paternal grandfather Philip Margolyes was born in the small Belarusian shtetl of Amdur, which at the time was in Grodno Governorate, Russian Empire.
+Her paternal grandfather, Philip Margolyes, was born in the small Belarusian shtetl of Amdur, then in Grodno Governorate, Russian Empire.

 Margolyes attended Oxford High School and Newnham College, Cambridge.
 There, in her 20s, she began acting and appeared in productions by the Cambridge Footlights.
 She represented Newnham College in the first series of University Challenge, where she may have been one of the first people to say "fuck" on British television; she claims to have used the word in frustration on the show in 1963.
 The word was "bleeped out" for transmission.
-(Note: However, at least two others said it on British television before that: Brendan Behan on Panorama in 1956 (although his drunken slurring was not understood), and an anonymous man who painted the railings on Stranmillis Embankment alongside the River Lagan in Belfast, who in 1959 told Ulster TV's magazine show, Roundabout, that his job was "fucking boring".)
+(Note: However, at least two others said it on British television before that: Brendan Behan on Panorama in 1956 (although his drunken slurring was not understood), and an anonymous man who painted the railings on Stranmillis Embankment alongside the River Lagan in Belfast, who in 1959 told Ulster Television's magazine show, Roundabout, that his job was "fucking boring".)